 I’ve openly confessed that I’m not a great cook.
 But with the stunning produce available in Tasmania, I feel compelled to make more of my culinary opportunities.
 Maybe that’s why I love this book so much.
 Simone (who describes herself as an avid cook but not a chef) has shared her all-time favourite recipes.
 And naturally, those recipes incorporate ingredients available locally.
 But they’re not what you’d expect from an everyday Tasmanian menu.
 Simone has been influenced by the foods from several cultures, and her choices reflect a very unique style.

-If dessert doesn’t excite you (hey what?), don’t be concerned.
+If dessert doesn’t excite you (hey what?) don’t be concerned.
 Tasmanian beef and Tasmanian seafood also star in the recipes, while the vegetarian has not been forgotten.
 Leek and goat’s cheese tart anyone?
-Followed perhaps by Moroccan spiced lamb rack.
+Perhaps Moroccan spiced lamb rack is more your fancy?
 Did I mention it was my birthday?

 Photography by Alastair Bett